ldj01/e-s-t/README.md

 * Version change
 * Add ASTER GED tile list, and refrain from attempting to download tiles that are not on the list
+* Avoid duplicate downloads by emissivity and emissivity standard deviation scripts

 ## Installation